bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Because you can tell me that you're making a block of 500 Bitcoin.
 OK, well, here's the list of everybody who needs to get paid when you mine a block of 500 Bitcoin.
 You don't have to try to submit work for that, but that's a cool way to verify that the pool is doing what it's saying it's doing.
-But yeah, we have to track the variations of those jobs because those Coinbase transactions, we don't know.
+But yeah, we have to track the variations of those jobs because those coinbase transactions, we don't know.
 So we need to know them, we need to know what the miner is actually doing so that we can validate and rebuild the proof of work, kind of in reverse of the way Stratum V1 does.
 Because they're giving the Stratum V1 work to the miners, we need to untangle that back to a proof of work based on what they gave their miners so that we can prove it again.
 And that's a little more complicated than just kind of trusting what they tell us.
-So again, there's multiple Coinbase transactions per job.
+So again, there's multiple coinbase transactions per job.
 That complicates a lot of that.
 If you generate one template, one job, then that might have, I think right now, up to six different variations of the generation transaction in it.
 So we need to know how you did that.